moward98/ML-page/README.md

   <img src="https://github.com/moward98/ML-page/blob/main/media/accuracies.PNG">
 </p>

 These results indicate the CNN's are much more accurate than a multi-layer perceptron.
 CNN1 having a training accuracy so much higher than it's testing accuracy points towards the model being overfit.
-However, CNN2 having mor balanced accuracies indicates it is the best model.
+However, CNN2 having more balanced accuracies indicates it is the best model.

 <p align="center">
   <b>MLP Accuracies</b><br>